Self-Supervised Learning as Discrete Communication: Experiments

 All models are trained using the official SimDINO implementation as a common optimization framework, ensuring identical architectures, optimization settings, and data augmentations across methods.
 Models are trained for $100$ epochs on ImageNet-1K with a batch size of $256$.
 For our method, the projection head parameters $\phi$ are periodically re-initialized during training.
 We reset the projection head every $n=10$ epochs, a moderate frequency that we found to provide a good trade-off between stability and diversity; a detailed ablation on $n$ is reported in Appendix~\ref{app:ablations}.

-We do not include comparisons with DINOv2 (or v3), as it introduces a patch-level training objective that is not directly compatible with our binary agreement framework.
+We did not conduct an in-depth comparison with DINOv2 (or v3), as it introduces a patch-level training objective that is not directly compatible with our binary agreement framework.
 In particular, applying a multi-label loss at the patch level is not necessarily desirable, as local patches do not naturally admit a multi-label semantic interpretation.
 While it would be possible to restrict the binary agreement objective to the global views only, this would result in a hybrid setup that complicates both evaluation and interpretation, and would blur the core contribution of this work.
+Although it is not the main focus of this paper, we provide some comparisons in Appendix~\ref{app:comparison} for reference.

 In the remainder of the paper, we refer to our discrete communication framework as BITS (Binary Information Transmission for Self-Supervision).